AshGw/AES-256/README.md

 The Ash.py module is a comprehensive collection of carefully designed functions and code modules that facilitate optimal performance and reliability in data encryption and decryption operations  while ensuring the utmost security and confidentiality.

-<br>It uses primitives from the cryptography.py with added security features while keeping it simple and highly flexible to provide a head-ache free solution for developers.
+<br>It uses primitives from the cryptography.py library with added security features while keeping it simple and highly flexible to provide a head-ache free solution for developers.
 You can check [Features](https://github.com/AshGw/CryptographyAES-256#features) tag below to learn more about the security features.
 <br>

 ### Usage ##